SeanVenz/codechum/Lesson2/Topic19.md

 This part of the CSS file is styling the `.flex-container` class.
 It sets the width and height of the container to 200 pixels and surrounds it with a border that is 1 pixel wide and solid.

 Here, `display: flex;` is the key CSS property that applies the Flexbox layout technique.
 The Flexbox model is designed for one-dimensional layouts and can manage space distribution and alignment between items in a container, even when their sizes are unknown or dynamic.
 The `display: flex;` declaration turns the container into a flex container and its children into flex items.

-`justify-content: space-between;` is another powerful feature of Flexbox.
-This property defines how the browser distributes space between and around content items along the main-axis of a flex container, and it helps align the flex items. `space-between` means items display with equal space between them.
-Other options include `flex-start`, `flex-end`, `center`, `space-around`, and `space-evenly`.

 ```css
 .flex-child {